ITALIAN SERIES 1995

 by the impending loss and at the same time hopeful about the new life inside of me.

 children are arranged singly or in groups in the landscape, sometimes holding props.
-I often photographed the kids with their eyes closed or covered or looking away.
-I was thinking about of people going away or dying.
-I included props indigenous to the landscape, large pine
+I often photographed them with their eyes closed or covered or looking away.
+I was thinking about people going away or dying.
+I included props indigenous to the landscape, like large pine

-cones, plastic bags full of seashells that my children had collected and pears from trees in the arbor.
+cones, plastic bags full of seaglass that my children collected, and pears from trees in the arbor.

-The photographs are not about the kids.
-They were simply models, or vehicles.
+The photographs are not about the children.
+They are simply models, or vehicles.
 I incorporated their bodies and facial

 expressions to convey my feelings.
 I think I captured the stillness.
 It was the hottest summer I can remember.
 The

-stone walls in the garden were still hot to touch at 10 pm.
+stone walls in the garden were still hot to the touch at 10 pm.

 MY FATHER'S LANDS; REVISITED 1996